Your Basket

 Lavender Essential Oil

-Combining and a carrier oil together can be a hugely beneficial way of providing topical relief from anxiety, lack of sleep, and stress.
+Combining lavender and a carrier oil together can be a hugely beneficial way of providing topical relief from anxiety, lack of sleep, and stress.

 Adding the mixture to your temples just before bed or while on the go can create a calming atmosphere for your mind.